Put down your margarita and give these Key Lime Caipirinhas a chance. After much tweaking, Brazil’s national cocktail never tasted so good.

 There’s nothing worse than a drink on a menu you have no idea how to pronounce.
 These Key Lime Caipirinhas might not be easy to say ((kai-purr-REEN-yah), but they are not a problem to drink.
 Think of them as a daiquiri’s, Brazilian cousin and one of the most refreshing and easy rum-like cocktails you will enjoy this summer.

-I figured it was about time to learn a few things about his new favorite cocktail and how to concoct one at home.
+I figured it was about time to learn a few things about my new favorite cocktail and how to concoct one at home.
 The Caipirinha boasted a whole different flavor profile than anything I was used to drinking.

 PRO TIP: to make squeezing key limes easier and to make sure you extract all the juice, use this squeezer.
 It is absolutely a must in my kitchen for all lemon and lime squeezing.
 I could never be without it.